How to Equip Your Network to Advocate for You in a Job Search

 Why Isn’t Your Network Helping?

-What makes you the right person for it
+π What makes you the right person for specific roles

 Think of your network in two modes:

-Passive networking is when people know you exist but don’t know what you’re looking for.
-You might be “top of mind,” but that’s not enough.
+π Passive networking is when people know you exist but don't know the details about your value and goals.
+You might be top of mind, but that's not enough.

-To shift from passive to active, you need to equip your network with clarity, specificity, and simplicity.
+To shift from passive to active networking, you need to equip your network with clarity, specificity, and simplicity.

 Your network can't help if you don't tell them what to look for.